Yale University Press: Other series

+The press also awards the biennial Yale Nonfiction Book Prize, sponsored with The Yale Review, for a book-length work of nonfiction by a writer who has not previously published one.

 Controversies

 Mises' Human Action

 In 1963, the Press published a revised edition of Ludwig von Mises's Human Action.
 In the May 5, 1964 issue of National Review, Henry Hazlitt wrote the story "Mangling a Masterpiece", accusing Yale University Press of intentionally typesetting the new edition in an amateurish fashion, due to the Press's differing ideological beliefs.

 Muhammad cartoons

 In August 2009, officials at the Press ignited a controversy when they decided to expunge reproductions of the cartoons involved in the Jyllands-Posten Muhammad cartoons controversy, along with all other images of Muhammad, from a scholarly book entitled The Cartoons that Shook the World, by professor Jytte Klausen.

 Internet Archive lawsuit

 Yale University Press joined The Association of American Publishers trade organization in the Hachette v.
 Internet Archive lawsuit which resulted in the removal of access to over 500,000 books from global readers.